PerfectlySoft/PerfectDocs/guide/MongoDB-BSON.md

 bson.appendArray(key: <String>, array: <BSON>)
 ```

-It is also possible to begin an array append operation, then finish it after further processing, using `appendArrayBegin` and `appendArrayEnd`
+It is also possible to begin an array append operation, then finish it after further processing, using `appendArrayBegin` and `appendArrayEnd`.

-`appendArrayBegin` appends a new field named key to the BSON document, the field is, however, incomplete. @child will be initialized so that you may add fields to the child array.
+`appendArrayBegin` appends a new field named key to the BSON document; the field is, however, incomplete. @child will be initialized so that you may add fields to the child array.
 Child will use a memory buffer owned by BSON document, and therefore, grow the parent buffer as additional space is used.
 This allows a single malloc'd buffer to be used when building arrays which can help reduce memory fragmentation.

 The type of @child will be `BSON_TYPE_ARRAY`, and therefore, the keys inside of it MUST be "0", "1", etc.

 ``` swift